SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Supported Backend Functionality

-The Customer Product Inventory feature involves mapping between subscriptions and users, covering the customer and billing account.
-It holds the data of the customers and their subscriptions.
+The Customer Product Inventory contains all subscription information for a given cugstomer, the mapping between subscriptions and users, as well as the mapping of the customer and billing account.
 For more information, see [Customer Product Inventory](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/612f26c3d5f14248965ad908cf5952f6.html) and TUA [Product Catalog](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/552515309dd545e7b7878eb081b56453.html) in the TUA Help Portal.

 ## Components